 If your child's ankle gives way more and more easily during sports, and, eventually, during everyday activities, and suffers repeated ankle sprains, he has developed chronic ankle instability.
-Often times, such instability is the result of an ankle sprain that has not been allowed to fully heal.
+(CAI)

 Repeated ankle sprains cause a loss of proprioception (communication between the central nervous system and the muscles, tendons, and ligaments of the ankle), which, in turn can lead to faulty technique or a sudden loss of control or balance, either of which can, in turn, lead to even more sprains!

 If your child has a chronically unstable ankle, sports medicine experts say that a rehabilitation program supervised by a certified athletic trainer (ATC), or physical therapist is absolutely essential.

 - Strength exercises for the muscles in the front, outer side of the shin (remember, virtually all ankle sprains are what are called "inversion" sprains, which is a sprain caused by the ankle turning out sharply; so to avoid future sprains, these are the muscles to build up)

 - Physical therapy on a so-called "wobble board" (a four foot disk on a rubber sphere about the size of a tennis ball), which can help restore proprioception.
 Note, however, that wobble boards are expensive (about $400), so you should ask your child's doctor, ATC or physical therapist if they can access one.
 As with athletes without chronic ankle instability, those with the problem should wear a brace when returning to sports to minimize the chances of another ankle sprain.

 In conjunction with a good physical therapy program, some kids may also benefit from shoe inserts (e.g. orthotics).